• Level of education

 Objectives

-In-depth knowledge of tropical fruit aroma compounds and the impact of processing and stabilization on product aroma quality.
-Familiarity with Maillard reactions.
+Have in-depth knowledge of tropical fruit aroma compounds and the impact of processing and stabilization processes on the aromatic quality of products.
+Be familiar with Maillard reactions.

 Read more